FAForever/wiki-pages/faf-version-guidelines.md

 See [2.2.4](#sec-2-2-4).

 # 4 Test “Master Map Version” {#sec-4}
+Testing the `Master Map Version` is a crucial step in ensuring its quality and functionality.

 1. Once all changes are final, remove the `Editor Map Version` from the FAF maps path.
 2. Copy the `Master Map Version` to the FAF maps path.